Delta-ML/delta/README.md

 ## Quick Start

 ### Existing Examples

-DELTA organizes many commonly-used tasks as examples in under `./egs` directory.
+DELTA organizes many commonly-used tasks as examples in [egs](egs/) directory.
-Each example is an NLP or speech task using a public dataset.
+Each example is a NLP or speech task using a public dataset.
-We provide the while pipeline including data processing, model training, evaluation, and deployment.
+We provide the whole pipeline including data processing, model training, evaluation, and deployment.

 You can simply use the `run.sh` under each directory to prepare the dataset, and then train or evaluate a model.
-For example, you use the following command to download the CONLL2003 dataset and train and evaluate a BLSTM-CRF model for NER:
+For example, you can use the following command to download the CONLL2003 dataset and train and evaluate a BLSTM-CRF model for NER:

 ```shell
 ./egs/conll2003/seq_label/v1/run.sh
 python3 delta/main.py --cmd train --config egs/conll2003/seq_label/v1/config/seq-label.yml